Fire and rescue services

 If you're in Oman on a visit visa, you should hold an International Driving Permit (IDP).
 Your IDP should be endorsed by the Oman road authorities.
 This is usually be done at the rental car company at the airport.

-The annual death toll on Omani roads is extremely high.
+The annual death toll on Omani roads is high.
 You're more likely to die in a motor vehicle accident in Oman than in Australia.

 Safety hazards include: